 If you are hit within 50 meters of a CCP you may not re-spawn there.

-- When your enemy is bleeding out you may take them prisoner after you heal them using medic rules.
+- Once their bleed out time is stopped you may take them prisoner after you heal them using medic rules.

-- Prisoners must now be verbally instructed that their hands are bound instead of holding a tie wrap or loop of rope etc. to represent their hands being bound.
-Players with “bound hands” cannot use them unless they are released by friendly players or have successfully escaped.
+- Prisoners must hold a tie wrap or loop of rope etc. to represent their hands being bound.
+Players with “bound hands” cannot use them unless they are released by friendly players or have successfully broken their bonds.

 - Captured prisoners must walk and comply fully with their captors, they may not resist or force their captors to drag them, contact is maintained using a rope tied to the prisoners waist or equipment or by putting one hand on the shoulder of the prisoner, contact can also be maintained by putting a hand on the shoulder of the prisioner.

 - Players may not take ammo from the magazines of dead or injured enemies.